-Command Syntax Description list all List all current settings. list arp List the contents of the M305's ARP table. list [default stored] dest names and n ent destination settings (e.g., napped I/O port, model used, tte and service(s)). list diff List the differences between the current settings and the stored settings in Flash.
-Normally, you want these values to match, so issue a "save" command followed by a "reset". list [default stored] ifc Display the module's physical network interface properties such as its interface number and Ethernet address. ifnum interface number is always 1 for the Ethernet UTP interface addr address is the MAC or Ethernet address associated with the interface type type is UTP or Unshielded Twisted Pair link link is one of auto, 10half, 10full, 100half, or 100full options options are li for link integrity, rx for increased received buffer, and up list [default stored] key List the license details and license key number. list logins List any active user logins on the M305. list [default stored] logpath List the current logpath settings (e.g., names and mapped destinations). list [default stored] model List the current model settings (e.g., names and mapped destinations). list [default stored] prn List the current parallel port settings (e.g., mode).
+Command Syntax Description list all List all current settings. list arp List the contents of the M307's ARP table list [default stored] dest List the current destination settings (e.g., names and model used, state and service(s) list diff List the differences between the current settings and the stored settings in Flash.
+Normally, you want these values to match, so issue a "save" command followed by a "reset". list [default stored] ifc Display the module's physical network interface properties such as its interface number and Ethernet address. ifnum interface number is always 1 for the Ethernet UTP interface addr address is the MAC or Ethernet address associated with the interface type type is UTP or Unshielded Twisted Pair link link is one of auto, 10half, 10full, 100half, or 100full options options are li for link integrity, rx for increased received buffer, and up list [default stored] key List the license details and license key number. list logins List any active user logins on the M307. list [default stored] lpd List the lpd byte counting status on the M307. list [default stored] syslog List the current syslog settings (e.g., events and mapped destinations). list [default stored] model List the current model settings (e.g., names and mapped destinations).